-- Strategy II.3.2: Develop need-based scholarship programs to improve retention, progression and graduation. - Strategy II.3.3: Implement or enhance initiatives geared towards improving retention, progression and graduation rates.
+Strategy II.3.2: Develop need-based scholarship programs to improve retention, progression and degree-seeking cohort, graduating within 150% of "normal" time of degree completion from any public postsecondary institution in Louisiana.

+Strategy II.3.3: Implement or enhance initiatives geared towards improving retention, progression and time, degree-seeking cohort, graduating within 150% of "normal" time of degree completion from any public postsecondary institution in LA.